 So it’s time to bust these myths now!

-If you have heard of any more myths, feel free to add to the list of myth busters on this page.
+If you have heard of any more myths, feel free to add to the list of myth busters at the bottom of this page.

 Alright!
 Let’s dive in!